svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 Crypto-market traders will be able to customise their newsfeed to see only the most important news on the assets that are of interest to them.
 For example, if a trader is interested in a token that has just been issued after a token sale, and is not yet listed on any of the major exchanges, they will be able to configure their newsfeed in such a way that they will receive news about this particular token in regards to exchange listings.
 As the popularity of the Svandis platform grows the goal is to sign exclusive contracts with companies, exchanges and other news sources in order to publish news releases first at a predetermined time, in a single place and without information leaks.

+### Functionality
+The newsfeed works in correlation with our community of data miners.
+Svandis analysts collect trustworthy news outlets online and program carefully chosen css selectors to grip onto the URL's of new articles found on the sources.
+Then it is the job of the automated data mining workers on the locally running Svandis App to use community resources to scrape new URL's to submit to Svandis in return for SVN rewards. tosers to refine their feeds.
+Through machine learning we will improve our tagging over time by harvesting common terms and trends related to the tags pulling the highest quality news stories.

+Users utilizing the newsfeed have the option to tag the sentiment (bearish/bullish) of the feed in order to let the community know about  the sentiment in the news stories or themes.
+There is also a flag on each article to mark it more "Important" in order to grasp bigger news making an impact on the community.
+Combining sentiment analysis and significance of different themes, we can create a more robust service of alerts for our users about trends in any given cryptocurrency market.

+Users also have the ability to mark a newsfeed as Toxic.
+Articles marked as toxic can help the team of Analysts at Svandis with removing or refining news webfeeds to maintain a consistently trustworthy offering.

 ## Charts
 Charts will form an integral part of the Svandis platform.
 Whether a cryptocurrency is selected from the screener, index, heatmap or  group, a dedicated chart page will offer actionable information on a diverse range of technical indicators and catalysts.
 Svandis' charts will combine different types of data to provide actionable information and insights to professional traders who want to take a step back and analyse the elements that influence their investments in greater depth.
 With the ergonomics of Svandis tools a priority, close attention will be focused on all chart-related features, to optimise the user experience and with it the efficiency of the work of investors.